cedricq/AlARM/readme.md

 # Build & Run unit tests

 Ensure you have gcc or any c++ compiler added into your system path.
-Then, run the following commands:
+Then, run the following commands on Windows for example:

 ```
 export CC=/c/TDM-GCC-64/bin/gcc